bardunbar/godot_state_machine_workshop/README.md

-# godot_state_machine_workshop
+# Godot State Machine

-A workbench for a state machine plugin in godot
+An experimental workspace to figure out plugins and editors in Godot